osawa-naotaka/unisearch/README.md

 ### LinearIndex

 The `LinearIndex` utilizes a straightforward exact match search algorithm.
 Rather than implementing a custom search mechanism, it simply leverages JavaScript’s built-in `String.prototype.indexOf()`.
 Due to optimizations in JavaScript engines like V8, this approach achieves high-speed performance even for full-text searches.
 However, as the number of documents grows, performance may degrade.
-At such a scale, the index size can reach hundreds of megabytes, making full-text search on a static site impractical.
+At such a scale, the index size can reach tens of megabytes, making full-text search on a static site impractical.

 For fuzzy search, the `bitap` algorithm is employed, which runs approximately 50 times slower than `indexOf()`.
 An attempt was made to implement `bitap` in Rust-WASM, but the performance was significantly slower than the JavaScript version, leading to its exclusion.
 The search process segments characters into graphemes using `Intl.Segmenter()`, ensuring correct edit distance calculations even for complex characters like kanji variants, emojis, and national flags.
 However, due to the need to maintain a separate index for grapheme units, memory usage is effectively doubled.